iconnect/regex/README.md

   * special datatypes for many matches, first match and individual captures
   * compile-time checking of RE syntax
   * a unified means of controlling case-sensitivity and multi-line options
-  * high-level Awk-like tools for building text processing apps
+  * high-level AWK-like tools for building text processing apps
   * the option of using match operators with reduced polymorphism on the text and/or result types
   * regular expression macros including